 Here's another suggestion for a research paper assignment: Empathy Research Paper Assignment.

+"6 Signs of Credible Sources: Do Unreliable Websites Sabotage Your Research?" by Jack Milgram is an excellent blog post with useful guidance.
 For additional student writing models and guides on how to judge sources, check out Write Source.
 For more information on plagiarism, copyrights, and citing sources (esp. online sources), this Webpage has links to more than a dozen useful Websites.

 Here's another helpful piece: "Teaching Adolescents How to Evaluate the Quality of Online Information," a blog by Julie Coiro in Edutopia.